zhangjile/BBPrimer/README.md

 if an old file in Mobile C contains change, it's high possibility to cause conflict.

 Empty Mobile C file folders.

+## TODO

+Test 2 new implementations using list and forward_list Library/Ch9Ex31EraseEvenAddOdd